This post may contain affiliate links, please see ourย privacy policy + disclosuresย for details.

 This crazy good French onion noodle casserole recipe is quick, delicious, and loaded with savory goodness.
-You’ll absolutely love that is made with 6 ingredients and is ready to eat in only 30 minutes!
+You’ll absolutely love that it’s made with minimal ingredients and is ready to eat in only 30 minutes!
 This casserole is the perfect combination of creamy noodles and crunchy French onions and will definitely tempt you to take seconds!

-If you are a French onion fan like my family and I are, have a gander at my Normandy-style French Onion Soup or my version of an awesome French Onion Salisbury Steak!
+If you are a French onion fan like my family and I am, have a gander at my Normandy-style French Onion Soup or my version of an awesome French Onion Salisbury Steak!

 Why You’ll Love This Recipe